raito-io/cli-plugin-aws-account/README.md

 ## Warnings and Limitations

+The plugin only supports a limited set of features and permissions from AWS IAM.
+In most cases, warnings are logged when things the plugin comes across features it does not support.

+ - Only policy statements with the `Allow` effect are taken into consideration.
+This means that, for example, 'Deny' policies are not supported.
+ - Permission boundaries are not supported
+ - S3 Bucket Policies and Bucket ACLs are current not supported
-** IMPORTANT WARNING: The plugin currently recognizes a limited set of permissions and services, (currently only S3).
+ - IMPORTANT WARNING: The plugin only recognizes a limited set of permissions and services, (currently only S3).
 As a result, only policies and roles encompassing these permissions will be incorporated into Raito Cloud.
 This presents a partial representation of the entire AWS IAM environment.
 It's crucial to consider this limitation when internalizing external Access Controls into Raito Cloud, as it might override or even eliminate roles, policies, or permissions in AWS IAM that the plugin doesn't recognize.
 Hence, it's preferable to create new Access Controls rather than internalizing existing ones.
-Users will receive a warning if they attempt to internalize an Access Control that could be incomplete.**
+Users will receive a warning if they attempt to internalize an Access Control that could be incomplete.

 ## Usage
 To use the plugin, add the following snippet to your Raito CLI configuration file (`raito.yml`, by default) under the `targets` section: